Interstate 495 (New York): Across Manhattan

-Plans for I-495 called for it to extend across Manhattan on the Mid-Manhattan Expressway (MME, also called the Mid-Manhattan Elevated Expressway) to the Lincoln Tunnel, which it would follow into New Jersey and connect to I-95 in Secaucus.
+Plans for I-495 called for it to extend across Manhattan on the Mid-Manhattan Expressway (MME, also called the Mid-Manhattan Elevated Expressway) to the Lincoln Tunnel, which it would follow into New Jersey and connect to the Eastern Spur of the New Jersey Turnpike (I-95) in Secaucus.
 The I-495 designation was assigned to the New Jersey approach to the tunnel in anticipation of the MME being completed.
 However, the project was canceled and the MME was officially removed from I-495 on January 1, 1970.
 The New Jersey stretch of I-495 became Route 495 in 1979.